jillnagya/Ada/JNAresume.md

 #### Records Management Specialist - King County Road Services Map and Records Center
 ##### Apr 2013 - present

-* Provide friendly, comprehensive customer service to increase records engagement internally, while tracking, gathering, and reporting customer service data to management to help direct the unit’s work program
 * Create metadata for existing and newly-accessioned records; correcting errors and obsolete information to accurately represent series; use NetBeans to synch digitized images with repository
 * Digitize responsive records according to established standards as part of reference
 * Act as a subject matter expert, advising on internal records procedures as well as connecting reference needs to other repositories and information sources to provide complete records services
-    * In this capacity, I have become a resource for other staff members and help guide work practices, including in submitting digitized images into Bizarro iDocs, our online repository
 * Created step-by-step guides to facilitate records submission and processes
 * Maintain quality control over descriptive metadata in an extensive Access database and use the database to maintain chain of custody information for retrieval and transparency
+* Mapped unit's workflow to better describe archival processes to management and to improve efficiency
+* Provide friendly, comprehensive customer service to increase records engagement, while tracking, gathering, and reporting customer service data to management to help direct the unit’s work program
 * Liaise with the engineering, traffic, and administrative units, managing the accession, ingest, and transfer of 800 boxes of records during a division move, maintaining description, tracking, and legal, regulatory, and reference access to records in an electronic accessioning and indexing system
 * Generate cost estimates, prepare reports, and give presentations in interdepartmental meetings to support management’s goals and work program
-* Manage transmittals and supporting paperwork, administer disposition waiting periods and legal holds, and coordinate with vendors for transfer or disposition
-* Mapped unit's workflow to better describe archival processes to management and to improve efficiency
 * Supervised and trained new hires during project planning and a major relocation of the workgroup
-* Successfully made the case for relinquishing two obsolete records storage machines in favor of accessioning the contents into our database system, making the records searchable and more accessible, while saving King County $12,000 in moving costs and reducing unnecessary complexity in our division’s recordkeeping processes
+* Successfully made the case for relinquishing two obsolete records storage machines in favor of accessioning the contents into our database system, making the records searchable and more accessible

 #### Intern - [Densho: The Japanese American Legacy Project](http://www.densho.org)
 ##### Mar 2013 - Apr 2013

-* Digitally processed and cleaned up thousands of scanned images of journal pages written in Japanese between the 1930s and the 1970s
+* Digitally processed thousands of scanned images of journal pages written in Japanese between the 1930s and the 1970s
 * Cataloged documents, diaries, and family photo album images for addition to Densho’s online repository, attributing appropriate metadata according to a controlled vocabulary